 In mid-October, the Denbury group in Citronelle began an effort to increase the pressure and water injection rates on other wells.
 The higher pressure resulted in some line leaks, requiring that those lines be shut in and a pump shut down to prevent blowing out other lines.
 The pressure at an injector, B-19-10 #2, during this period was unstable at first, then settled down at a value 100 psi lower than before.
 Surfactant treatment was stopped shortly thereafter, on November 7, 2012.
 The reduction in pressure provides an explanation for the low injection rates observed from October 20 to November 7, 2012.

 The following tests to determine how to improve injectivity in Citronelle Field will be performed:

-- Surfactant injection test to unequivically determine if capillary pressure effects are responsible for the low injectivity to water in Sand 14-1, to be followed by an injection profile test to distinguish its effects on the two target sands.
+- A surfactant injection test was conducted to unequivically determine if capillary pressure effects are responsible for the low injectivity to water in Sand 14-1, and followed by an injection profile test to distinguish its effects on the two target sands.
 The surfactant injection field test was completed by November 30, 2012.
 Data analysis is being performed to determine the effectiveness of this test.